Zipporah Ritchie Woodward: Personal

-In the early 1920's, Woodward moved with her family from Winnipeg to Vancouver, where her husband Ernest Austin Woodward built a successful business with an innovative grain elevator.
+In the early 1920s, Woodward moved with her family from Winnipeg to Vancouver, where her husband Ernest Austin Woodward built a successful business with an innovative grain elevator.
 His company was known as Columbia Grain Elevator Company.
 The family resided on Vancouver's affluent Point Grey Road, in a home called "Seagate Manor".

 Aside from her active involvement in the arts community, Woodward also was active in the Women's Auxiliary to Vancouver General Hospital.
 As of 1954 she was chair and second vice-president; by 1963 she had been made Honorary President.

 Woodward was survived by her three children: Geoffrey Woodward, Shirley Woodward Grauer Owen, and Peter Woodward.
-Upon her death, Vancouver columnist Mamie Moloney mourned her friend's loss to the city, describing her as "one of the last great ladies".
+Upon her death, Vancouver columnist Mamie Maloney mourned her friend's loss to the city, describing her as "one of the last great ladies".

 Prominent family

 Woodward's artist daughter Shirley Woodward married Vancouver intellectual and businessman Dal Grauer, who became president of the BC Electric Company.
 Dal Grauer died in 1961.
 Shirley Woodward Grauer subsequently married Walter S. Owen, a lawyer who was appointed BC's Lieutenant Governor in 1973.

 Her granddaughter is artist Sherry Grauer.